 In combination with a local accounting system, a cloud connecter is installed on the server of the client.
-The communication between the cloud connector and the back end always takes place by HTTPS (TLS1.0 and higher).
+The communication between the cloud connector and the back end always takes place by HTTPS (Blue10 uses TLS 1.2).
 The cloud connector only makes an outbound connection with Blue10, and therefore requires no open ports in the firewall of the customer.
 The cloud connector uses an auto-update service to keep the cloud connector up to date.

 Between Blue10 and the accounting system a set of predefined tasks take place.
 Tasks Blue10 can perform towards the accounting system include, booking of invoices, blocking and unblocking invoices for payment and retrieving master data.
 Master data are, among other things, supplier names, supplier numbers, VAT numbers and IBAN numbers.
 This data is used by the Blue10 service to identify a supplier of an invoice and to record the invoice in the Blue10 service to this supplier.
 Other master data that are exchanged are master data that are required to book an invoice in the accounting system.
 This includes, payment conditions, ledger accounts, VAT codes, etc.